 In the fall of 2008, after nearly a year of work by faculty/administration committees on the general contours of the curriculum, six Coordinating Committees were established (Arts, Economics and Finance, Engineering, Humanities, Sciences, and Social Sciences) to coordinate work on detailed curriculum development and faculty recruitment.
 Each Coordinating Committee consists of six faculty members, and the Coordinating Committees work with the departments, units, or schools of the University.

 NYU Abu Dhabi, in effect, is simultaneously a school and an anchor — with NYU New York — of the NYU global network.
 It grants NYU degrees.
-The campus is led by Vice Chancellor Al Bloom, who joined NYU after an 18-year tenure as president of Swarthmore College.
+The campus is now led by its second Vice Chancellor, Mariet Westermann, who returned to NYU after nearly 10 years at the Mellon Foundation.
 NYU Abu Dhabi has a standing faculty, each of whom are chosen and sponsored by departments, units, or schools of NYU New York and affiliated with them.
 NYU Abu Dhabi developed its procedures for appointing its standing faculty in conjunction with NYU New York.
 In addition, NYU Abu Dhabi has many affiliated NYU faculty from Washington Square teaching and conducting research in Abu Dhabi on a regular basis.
 There are also a number of faculty appointed jointly to NYU Abu Dhabi and NYU New York; these faculty spend 50 percent of their time on each campus, and serve as bridges between the two units of NYU.
 NYU Abu Dhabi students spend at least one term at NYU in New York or at NYU's study-abroad sites, and NYU students enrolled in Washington Square may study abroad at NYU Abu Dhabi.

 NYU Abu Dhabi is distinct from NYU's study-abroad sites and programs: it is a "portal campus" (a way to enter fully the NYU system and a place, like New York, where one could remain for all of his or her time at NYU); a degree-granting research institution offering comprehensive liberal arts and science undergraduate programs in the arts, sciences, social sciences, humanities, and engineering; and, in due course, will also offer graduate degree-granting programs.